Fluffy Almond Flour Pancakes made with 6 simple ingredients and ready in 15 minutes. You will love this gluten free, low carb breakfast recipe!

 Freeze: Transfer cooled pancakes to an airtight container.
 I recommend to line with parchment paper between them or first flash-freeze on a baking sheet in a single layer, then stack to avoid sticking.

 Freeze in the freezer for up to 3 months.
-To thaw, you can leave them on the counter or reheat from frozen in the toaster for easy weekday breakfasts.
+To thaw, you can leave them on the counter or reheat from frozen in the toaster.

 Reheat: Reheat pancakes either on the stovetop, in the microwave, or in a toaster oven.
 You could also keep the pancakes warm in the oven at 200 F until serving or reheat a large batch in the oven at 350 F until warm, around 10 minutes.